 Dr Emma Blomkamp

-Emma Blomkamp is the Research Coordinator at the Policy Lab.
-Emma is interested in creative and participatory approaches to policy design and evaluation.
-She joined the Policy Lab after leading social innovation projects for public sector and non-governmental organisations in New Zealand.
-Emma's award-winning PhD from the Universities of Auckland and Melbourne explores meanings and measures of outcomes such as community wellbeing in urban cultural policy in Australia and New Zealand.
+Emma Blomkamp is the Research Coordinator at The Policy Lab.
+Her research focuses on creative and participatory approaches to policy design and evaluation.
+She joined The Policy Lab after leading social innovation projects for public sector and non-governmental organisations in New Zealand.
+Emma's award-winning PhD from the Universities of Auckland and Melbourne explores evaluating outcomes such as community wellbeing in urban cultural policy in Australia and New Zealand.
 She co-edited the 2015 book Making Culture Count: The Politics of Cultural Measurement (Palgrave Macmillan).
 Her research on cultural policy, local governance and evidence-based policy has been published in international journals.
 More information...